If you’re anything like me, you’ve snagged some pretty awesome stuff on sale, especially around the holidays.

-Holiday sales aside, what if I told you it was possible to get a much better deal on something else you need?
-To heck with 20 percent off.
-How about 95 percent off?
+What if I told you it was possible to get a crazy deal on something you want – and to heck with 20% off.
+How about 95% off?

-Yep, I’m talking about the world of investing – a world where you can get plenty of discounts if you know where to look.
+I’m talking about the world of investing – a world where you can get plenty of discounts on investment fees if you know where to look.

-If your goal is saving money, don’t go to Charles Schwab to buy a Vanguard fund – or vice-versa.
-Go straight to the source, and you can potentially save considerable sums of money over time.
+If your goal is saving money, don’t go to Charles Schwab to buy a Vanguard fund, or vice-versa.
+Go straight to the source and you can save considerable sums of money over time.

 With an ETF, you have to pay this spread fee twice.
 You’ll pay this cost when you buy the ETF, then pay it a second time when the ETF manager buys the investments that make up the ETF.
 When you buy a stock, you have to pay a trade fee and the bid/ask spread.

 Want to save money?
 Purchasing a low-cost mutual fund directly from the company that issues it is one of the best-known ways to avoid all these fees.

 This brings us to yet another way investing costs money – and a chance to save 95% on your investments.

 Expense ratios are an ongoing fee you pay to use a fund to invest.
 Keep in mind, the fund can be a mutual fund or an ETF.
 Also keep in mind that expense ratios are expressed as a percentage (e.g. one percent).